TrueBitFoundation/truebit-os/README.md

 node ../deploy.js
 ```

-This page will be at `localhost:3000/samples/pairing/public`
+This page will be at `localhost:3000/samples/pairing/public`.

-Other commands:

-Type `?` to list commands
+Type `help` to list or get more details on specific commands.
+For example, you can try

-`start verify -t` to create a Verifier that initiates verification games
+`start verify -t` to create a Verifier that initiates verification games, or

-`start solve -a 1`, `start solve -a 2`, .... creates additional Solvers.
+`start solve -a 1`, `start solve -a 2`, .... to create additional Solvers.

 ## Goerli testnet tutorial